-At Participate Learning, we are passionate about driving our mission forward to ensure equitable and inclusive access to a globally focused education for students through our program offerings.
-Supporting schools and districts as they develop open-minded and culturally aware global citizens would not be made possible without the hard work and dedication of our international ambassadors.
+At Participate Learning, we are passionate about uniting our world through global learning through our comprehensive programs focused on expanding young minds, opening our world, and working together for a more peaceful tomorrow.
+Supporting schools and districts as they develop open-minded and culturally aware global leaders would not be made possible without the hard work and dedication of our ambassador teachers.

-We also arrange and provide travel for all of our ambassadors to the US to ensure they arrive safely and as easily as possible.
-At the airport, our staff awaits to greet our new ambassadors and helps them to get settled before starting their initial week long orientation.
+We also arrange and provide travel for all of our ambassador teachers to the US to ensure they arrive safely and as easily as possible.
+At the airport, our staff awaits to greet our new ambassador teachers and helps them to get settled before starting their initial week-long orientation.

 Along with these informational sessions, orientation is a time for connection.
-Our ambassadors have many opportunities to socialize and form relationships with our other international teachers as well as the entire Participate Learning staff.
+Our ambassador teachers have many opportunities to socialize and form relationships with our other teachers from around the world as well as the entire Participate Learning staff.
 Many of our alumni say that the friendships they made during orientation lasted throughout their entire time teaching with Participate Learning, and most still stay in touch today!

 Participate Learning staff also visit all new teachers in their classroom during the first semester and check in with their principal to see how they are adjusting to the new school environment.
 In addition to in-person support, we provide teachers with a variety of instructional resources and provide virtual coaching opportunities when needed.

-Each year in October, Participate Learning hosts an education conference for all new ambassadors that focuses on classroom management and cultural communications.
-This is a time for reconnection, problem solving, sharing, and networking.
-Our ambassadors leave this conference with practical tips and a renewed enthusiasm for the year ahead.
+Each year in October, Participate Learning hosts an education conference for all new ambassador teachers that focuses on classroom management and cultural communications.
+This is a time for reconnection, problem-solving, sharing, and networking.
+Our ambassador teachers leave this conference with practical tips and a renewed enthusiasm for the year ahead.

-At Participate Learning, we fully understand the value and commitment these teachers bring to their school districts and local communities.
-They are a major part of our vision to develop global citizenship among today’s students and tomorrow’s leaders, and we can’t thank them enough for their dedication to providing a quality global education for all students.
+At Participate Learning, we fully understand the value and commitment these ambassador teachers bring to their school districts and local communities, and we can’t thank them enough for their dedication to providing a quality global education for all students.

-To hear the experiences of some of our ambassadors firsthand, watch this video on their time with Participate Learning.
+To hear the experiences of some of our ambassador teachers firsthand, watch this video on their time with Participate Learning.